umddb/cmsc424-spring2024/README.md

    - Run: `$SPARKHOME/bin/pyspark` -- this starts a standard python shell with Spark modules loaded and some initialization done.
    - In the python shell, run `sc.textFile("/data/README.md").take(5)`
    - The output should be an array with the first 5 lines of the README.md file.

+1. The following video shows what it should look like after you run the `docker run` command from above.

+./docker-setup-1.mov

+1. This video shows how Jupyter Notebook looks.
+Note that the web browser here is running on the host machine and connecting to the Jupyter server running inside the VM.

+./docker-setup-2.mov

 1. If you are having trouble installing Docker or somewhere in the steps above, you can also install the software directly by going through the commands listed in the Dockerfile.